mg0x7BE/mouse-jiggler-console/README.md

 # Mouse Jiggler Console

-Mouse Jiggler for Windows Terminal, rewritten in F#.
+Mouse Jiggler for Windows Terminal, written in F#.
 "Mouse Jiggler" is a utility that simulates mouse movement to prevent a computer from going idle or activating the screensaver.

 ## Getting started

 No configuration.
 Just run it.

 ## License

-The original version of this program can be found in the repository at https://github.com/arkane-systems/mousejiggler and is under a different license.
-However, my version has been written entirely from scratch (it is not a modification), so I have chosen to change the license to a more permissive one.

 This project is released under the [Unlicense](LICENSE) license.